On sampling diluted Spin-Glasses with unbounded interactions: Introduction

-The 2-spin model on the complete graph corresponds to the well-known {\em Sherrington-Kirkpatrick} model (SK model) \cite{SKModel}.
+Due to the Gaussian couplings $\{ \gauss_{e} \}$, we note that $\mu_{\InAct,\beta, \Field}$ is a {\em random} Gibbs distribution on $\{\pm 1\}^{V}$.
 A more tame version of the above distribution is when, instead of the Gaussian variables, we use random $\{\pm 1\}$.
 This corresponds to the {\em Viana-Bray} model.

-In this work, we focus on the distribution in \eqref{eq:DefOfGibbs} for the case where the underlying graph is an instance of the sparse random graph $\G(n,d/n)$.
+In this work, we focus on the distribution in \eqref{eq:DefOfGibbs} with the underlying graph being an instance of the sparse random graph $\G(n,d/n)$.
 Recall that $\G(n, d/n)$ is the random graph on the vertex set $V_n=\{1,\ldots, n\}$ where each edge appears independently with probability $d/n$.
 Here, we assume that the expected degree $d\in \Theta(1)$, i.e., it is a fixed number.
 We obtain an instance of the 2-spin model by first drawing the underlying graph from the distribution $\G(n,d/n)$ and then, given the graph, we generate the random Gibbs distribution as in \eqref{eq:DefofIntMatGauss} and \eqref{eq:DefOfGibbs}.

 On a first account, the {2-spin model} on $\G(n,d/n)$ may appear innocent, i.e., it resembles the standard Ising model with just the addition of Gaussian couplings.
-It turns out, though, that it is a {\em fascinating} distribution with a lot of intricacies, while the configuration space has an extremely rich structure; e.g., in various settings, it is conjectured to exhibit ``{\em infinite} Replica Symmetry Breaking" \cite{mezard1990spin}.
+It turns out, though, that it is a {\em fascinating} distribution with a lot of intricacies, while the configuration space has an extremely rich structure; e.g., it is conjectured to exhibit ``{\em infinite} Replica Symmetry Breaking" \cite{mezard1990spin}.

 In this work, we consider the natural problem of efficiently sampling from the 2-spin model on $\G(n,d/n)$.
 We employ the powerful Markov Chain Monte Carlo (MCMC) method, and in particular, we use the {\em Glauber dynamics}.
-This is a popular Markov chain utilised for sampling from high-dimensional Gibbs distributions such as the Hard-core model, the colouring model, spin-glasses, etc. In this setting, the measure of efficiency is the {\em mixing time} of the Markov chain.
+This is a popular Markov chain utilised for sampling from high-dimensional Gibbs distributions such as the Hard-core model, the Colouring model, spin-glasses, etc. In this setting, the measure of efficiency is the {\em mixing time} of the Markov chain.